sbrl/Hackathon202203-Project-3/README.md

 TODO: If we end up moving this repository, don't forget to update *all* the URL references below, above, and on the dataset download server!

 ## System Requirements
  - Python 3.7+, pip (usually bundled automatically.
-Linux users may want to run `sudo apt install python3-pip`)
+Linux users may want to run `sudo apt install python3-pip`) - see below for installation instructions
  - Nvidia GPU (optional; Linux users must use the propriety Nvidia driver to get CUDA support)
  - 2 GiB free disk space (more if you want to download images)
      - A USB flash drive would also work here